White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 • Growing Zones: USDA hardiness zones 4-9

-• Soil Needs: Well-draining soil with a slightly acidic pH
+• Soil Needs: Well-draining soil with a slightly acidic pH.

 tulipgec2a2baa1_640